collective-soundworks/collective-soundworks.github.io/tutorials/node-clients.md

 Before implementing our _Node.js_ client, let's use the features we have learned so far so that our controller can trigger a sound on any of our future _Node.js_ clients.

-Let's start with defining the state, we will call `thing` that will be created by our _Node.js_ clients when they connect to the application.
+Let's start with defining the state we will call `thing`, that will be created by our _Node.js_ clients when they connect to the application.
 Create a file named `thing.js` in `src/server/schemas` and declare the following schema definition:

 ```js
 // src/server/schemas/thing.js